The North Star State is home to a ton of activities ranging from winter sports to mountain hiking to urban excursions.

 The Minnesota History Center is located in downtown St. Paul and offers things to do in Minnesota featuring everything from exhibitions, hands-on activities, and a large vault of historical relics that have been preserved for generations to come.

-There’s a lot of things to learn about Minnesota’s history at this attraction and it’s hands down one of our top things to do in Saint Paul.
+There are a lot of things to learn about Minnesota’s history at this attraction and its hands down one of our top things to do in Saint Paul.

-The Frederick R. Weisman Art Museum features Renaissance, Gothic, and Baroque paintings along with many other different exhibits that are worth checking out.
+The Frederick A. Weisman Art Museum features Renaissance, Gothic, and Baroque paintings along with many other different exhibits that are worth checking out.

 Tour the Mayowood Mansion